-This gives powers to stop or reduce benefit and take people to court or pay a penalty instead (between £350 and £5,000).
+This gives powers to stop or reduce benefit and take people to court or pay a penalty instead.
 If accused of fraud people should seek advice immediately before making any statements.
-More details: www.gov.uk/benefit-fraud.
+Fines for offences can range from £350 to £2,000 and or prison.
+More details: www.gov.uk/benefit-fraud